disulfidebond/ctakes_processing/README.md

 # Custom cTAKES Dictionary Creation
 1. Download dictionary from UMLS at https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html , note this requires authentication each time you download the file.
 2. Unzip the `mmsys.zip` file, and copy the compressed contents **to the same directory where the \*.nlm files reside** (this is usually the parent directory)
-3. Run the *run_mac.sh* file to launch MetamorphoSys
+3. Run the *run_mac.sh* file to launch MetamorphoSys on MacOSX, or the *run.bat* file on Windows.
 4. Configure a custom dictionary following the prompts and the guide [here](https://www.nlm.nih.gov/research/umls/implementation_resources/metamorphosys/help.html).
 When selecting sources, note that this provides a selection of sources that can be used when creating a custom dictionary.
 For example, if you select RXNorm and SNOMEDCT_US as sources, then when creating the custom dictionary in step 5, you will have the option of using SNOMEDCT_US only, RXNorm only, or both RXNorm and SNOMEDCT_US in the custom dictionary.
 5. Run *./bin/runDictionaryCreator.sh* to [create the custom dictionary](https://cwiki.apache.org/confluence/display/CTAKES/Dictionary+Creator+GUI)